top of page

 Remaining items pass by unanimous consent

-RSC can be passed with a majority vote.
+Can be passed with a majority vote.

 Conforms to standard practice of a CC